Recipes for Homemade Natural Shampoo

 - Wash your hair every other day.

-- Do not use too much product, it’s best to dump a little bit in your hand and then spread it around.
+- Don’t use too much product, it’s best to dump a little bit in your hand and then spread it around.

 - Take advantage of this time to give your scalp a gentle massage when applying your shampoo.